 User Interface Designer

-User interface (UI) designers are responsible for the look and feel of a product or service.
-They work with UX designers to create designs that are both visually appealing and easy to use.
+User interface (UI) designers are responsible for the look and feel of products, mobile apps or services.
+User interface designers work with UX designers in creating user interfaces and designs that are both visually appealing and easy to use.

 UX researchers conduct research to understand user needs and behavior.
 They use this information to inform the design of products and services.